BENNI-GITHUB/project-01-Benni-Builder/README.md

 ## Development

 ### Development through VS Code
 At the initial point and because of poor quality of Internet, I used VS Code to write the codes and when the base of the website created I copied the pages and assets to Codenywhere.
+This way helped me to save my time and it gave me opportunity to develop my website offline.

 ### Development through Codeanywhere
 I used codeanywhere platform to modify my codes.
-This way helped me to save my time and gave me opportunity to develop my website offline.

 ## Bugs & Fixes
 * Videos were not opened and the first time.